Coronavirus-Related Benefits Updates

 Co-Pays for COVID-19 Testing Waived: If you meet the Centers for Disease Control and Prevention guidelines for testing and you have a prescription from a doctor, your co-pay for the cost of testing will be waived until the end of the national health emergency period.
 The IRS has issued relief that allows High Deductible Health Plans to cover COVID-19 testing without member cost sharing, without jeopardizing eligibility for a Health Savings Account.
-Therefore, this cost share waiver applies to all NYU UHC and Oxford medical plans.
+Therefore, this cost share waiver applies to all NYU UHC medical plans.

 Posted March 24, 2020 for faculty and employees on international assignment with Aetna International coverage.
-Added summary of resources and FAQs on June 29, 2020.
+Added summary with updated FAQs on December 21, 2020.